Georgios Kalaitzakis: Oklahoma City Thunder / Blue (2021–2022)

 where he played in 31 regular season games and averaged 10.1 points, 3.9 rebounds and 2.1 assists in 19.6 minutes per game.
 On April 5, 2022, he signed with the Oklahoma City Thunder for the rest of the season.
 Kalaitzakis played four games (all starts) for the Thunder, averaging 41.5 minutes and 17.5 points per game.

 Second stint with Panathinaikos (2022–2023)

 On July 25, 2022, Kalaitzakis signed a two-year contract with Panathinaikos, returning to Greece and reuniting with his twin brother Panos.
 In 26 EuroLeague games (16 starts), he averaged 2 points and 1.1 rebounds in 10 minutes per contest.
 Additionally, in 29 domestic league matches, he averaged 6.4 points, 1.8 rebounds and 1.2 assists in 13 minutes per contest.

 On September 4, 2023, Kalaitzakis was released from the Greek powerhouse.

 Tigers Tübingen (2023–2024)

 On December 7, 2023, Kalaitzakis signed a one-year contract with Tigers Tübingen of the German Basketball Bundesliga.

 Lietkabelis Panevėžys (2024–2025)

 On July 5, 2024, Kalaitzakis signed a one-year deal with Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL) and the EuroCup.

-Maroussi (2025–present)
+Maroussi (2025–2026)

 On July 28, 2025, Kalaitzakis returned to Greece, signing a two-year deal with Maroussi.

+Promitheas Patras (2026–present)

+On 24 August 2026, Kalaitzakis signed with Promitheas Patras of the Greek Basketball League (GBL) and the Basketball Champions League (BCL).